matt-paul/canvas-gallery/README.md

 Within frontend directory, 'npm start' starts the development server on port 3000.

-Within the api folder, 'node src/server.js' starts the server on port 8000.
+Within the api folder, 'node server.js' starts the server on port 8000.

 #Where to go from here?

+TODO - Move state up so that adding a picture triggers a rerender of the pictures list without needing to refresh the page

+TODO - UI - Make the input form look nice.

 I have not added any tests so far.
 Without time constraints, I would like to add tests using jest which I have prior experience with.